kburnham/DAND-Right-Whale-Identification/Using AWS to Train a Cascade Classifier.md

 Within the `whaleclassifier` folder, create a folder called `positives` and one called `negatives` (or scp entire folders with image files from your local machine).

-Into the positives folder you need to upload the full images of images that you (or someone else has annotated to indicate the position of the whale).
+Into the positives folder you need to upload the full images of images that you (or someone else) has annotated to indicate the position of the whale.

 You can get the image files from the [competition website](https://www.kaggle.com/c/noaa-right-whale-recognition/data).
 You can get annotations from [this github repository](https://github.com/Smerity/right_whale_hunt).
 Or you can just use the file from [our github site](https://github.com/kburnham/DAND-Right-Whale-Identification).
 If you use this file, you need to make sure you upload all of the corresponding images.